ricardotondello/ricardotondello/README.md

 var ricardo = new SoftwareEngineer(
     name: "Ricardo Tondello",
-    aboutMe: new AboutMe("I'm currently working at https://www.nmbrs.com as a Software Engineer.
+    aboutMe: new AboutMe("I'm currently working at https://www.nmbrs.com as a Software Engineer in Amsterdam 🇳🇱"),
-                          Brazilian, Italian Citizen and living in Amsterdam"),
-    languages: new[] { "Portuguese", "English", "Italian" },
+    languages: new[] { "Portuguese 🇧🇷", "English 🇬🇧", "Italian 🤌" },
     funFact: throw new BodyException("Right arm not found!"));
 ```